All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - It Is Pronounced Tropay: His nickname "Z" in the original Japanese dub is pronounced Zetto.
 The English dub elects to go with "Zed", the European pronunciation for "Z", probably because it's the closest approximation in the English language to the original Japanese pronunciation (and it probably sounds cooler than "Zee")

-- Ki Attacks: He's very skilled at Haki, especially in the Color of Armanent that earned him his nickname of "Black Arm".
+- Ki Manipulation: He's very skilled at Haki, especially in the Color of Armanent that earned him his nickname of "Black Arm".

 - Kick the Dog: He knows who Shanks is and constantly badmouths him, much to Luffy's anger.
 During Luffy second rematch with him, he steals his straw hat which gives Luffy even more motivation to beat him.

 - Knight Templar: Like any Marine with the absolute justice mantra, he wishes to eradicate all pirates.
 However his plan involves using Dyna Stones, stones that when exposed to air explode like a nuclear bomb, to blow up crucial volcanic vault lines and turn the whole Grand Line into a sea of flames.
 Killing every pirate on the seas but taking innocent lives as well.
 Enough to make even Akainu disapprove and not consider as acceptable losses.

 - Kryptonite Factor: His mechnical arm is this for devil fruit users, as it also has Sea Prism Stone plating.

 - Lightning Bruiser: If this film trailer is anything to go by, at least.
 Also has traces of his playable appearance in Super Grand Battle!
 X.

 - Mage Killer: Utilizes Sea Prism Stone-based weaponry to fight Devil Fruit users.

 - Meaningful Name: He didn't take the name Z just because his real name started with it.
 The ending reveals that it was the name of a superhero he created in his youth.